CompMathew/RockPaperScissors/README.md

 # rock-paper-scissors
-Simple rock paper scissors game created using Java where the user can play against the computer.
+Rock paper scissors game created using Java where the user can play against the computer.